Good style is intentional –

 Take a look at what pieces you wear most often.
 Could they use an upgrade?
 If, for example, your go-to piece is a pair of patterned cargo shorts, consider swapping them out for a more grown-up option – solid khaki shorts without cargo pockets.

 You can apply this principle to any item in your wardrobe.
-If you're always in a hoodie, try a blazer.
+If you're always in a hoodie, try a blazer … or both?.
 If you wear a plain polo to work every day, try a nice button-down or add a few accessories.
 Whatever you reach for out of habit, push to be one step better.
 You'll be amazed at the difference it makes.

 #5.
 Signature Pieces